YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 When I lived in Osaka, I often saw office workers asleep on the station platform while waiting for their train.

 That’s not good.
-Too much work and not enough sleep is a bad combination.
+Too much work and not enough sleep are a bad combination.

 The extended 10-day Golden Week vacation was this month.